roryp/stranglerfig/README.md

      curl http://localhost:8080/api/customer?id=MODERN_1
      ```

-     This request is routed to the modern customer service.
+     This request is routed to the modern customer service based on the customer ID prefix e.g "MODERN_".

    - **Legacy Customer IDs**